-- Once your permit has been received and approved, Public Works will issue your temporary street use permit for a fee.
+- Once your requesthas been received and approved, your temporary street use permit will be issued for a fee.

 The permit for mobile food vending units is an annual permit, valid from the date of issue until December 31 of the year of issue.

-Rules and regulations governing the operation of a mobile food vending unit are specified in Schedule K of the Clean Property Bylaw.
-All mobile food vendors, regardless of permit or location of operation, must obtain a Fire Safety Compliance Certificate from Regina’s Office of the Fire Marshal in order to operate within the City of Regina.
+Rules and regulations governing the operation of a mobile vending unit are specified in the Traffic Bylaw.
+For additional permit information, please review Supplemental Mobile Vending Permit Conditions and Guidelines.
+All mobile vendors, regardless of permit or location of operation, must obtain a Fire Safety Compliance Certificate from Regina’s Office of the Fire Marshal to operate within the City of Regina.
 Email FAST@regina.ca to book an inspection appointment.
 If the mobile vending unit is not owned by a commercial business, the vendor will need to obtain a Business Licence.

-- Complete the Mobile Food Vending Permit Application Form and attach the additional detailed information required.
+- Review and complete the Mobile Vending Permit Application Form and have the required information ready to submit.

 Transport, Hauling & Storage Permits

 All users disposing of commercially-hauled wastewater at the City's Hauled Wastewater Site must obtain an annual permit.
 For more information, requirements and how to apply, visit Hauled Wastewater Site.

 Snow Storage Site

 All users transporting and dumping snow at the City's Snow Storage Site are required to obtain a permit at a cost of $10 per vehicle.
 For more information and how to apply, visit Snow Storage Site.